Orest-Cokan/walkandtalk/README.md

 ```
 # 🎱Backend

 The backend has 3 different states: testing, development and production.
-Sqlite is used for the database, with
+Sqlite is used for the database, with various policies/services to be used as hooks.
+The backend contains the Model and the Controllers for the Frontend with various cron jobs.

 ## Running the server

 Ensure you are in the ```walk-and-talk``` directory